 The FLSA provides an overtime exemption for employees who are within the authority of the Secretary of Transportation to establish qualifications and maximum hours of service according to Section 204 of the Motor Carrier Act of 1935.

 The trucking industry, including The ATA, 50 ATA-affiliated state trucking associations, the National Private Truck Council, the Truckload Carriers Association and the Truck Renting and Leasing Association, continue to argue the meaning and” intent” in Federal Law of 1994 Federal Aviation Authorization Administration Act, saying the F4A “meant to” preempt state labor laws.
 Read more The Truth about Meal and Rest Breaks

 Here’s what OOIDA Executive Vice President Todd Spencer said regarding amended wording in the F4A Reauthorization Act,

-After losing case after case in Federal Courts, the focus of those opposed to driver fair wages, was and remains, that by applying the exemption in the 1935 Motor Carrier Act, and then altering by persuasion the original meaning and intent of Congress in the 1994 federal Aviation Authorization Administration Act ( Title VI section 601) to deregulate the aviation and trucking industries, the ATA and others in the trucking industry, hope that Congresses provisions to bills would be passed and state labor laws (protecting trucker wages) would be preempted by Federal Law.
+After losing case after case in Federal Courts, the focus of those opposed to driver fair wages, was and remains, that by applying the exemption in the 1935 Motor Carrier Act, and then altering by persuasion the original meaning and intent of Congress in the 1994 federal Aviation Authorization Administration Act ( Title VI section 601) to deregulate the aviation and trucking industries, the ATA and others in the trucking industry, pushed for Congresses provisions to bills in hopes they’d be passed and state labor laws (protecting trucker wages) would be preempted by Federal Law.
 They have FAILED to do so in 2015 and 2016.